DaveKeehl/svelte-reveal/README.md

 ## Why svelte-reveal

-If you happened to scout the internet for other similar libraries, you would have for sure noticed that other authors decided to use Svelte [slots](https://svelte.dev/docs#slot) (similar to [React children](https://reactjs.org/docs/composition-vs-inheritance.html)).
-There is nothing wrong with that approach, but in my opinion it goes against one of Svelte's core purpose: write less code.
+If you happened to scout the internet for other similar libraries, you would have noticed that other authors decided to create their own library using Svelte [slots](https://svelte.dev/docs#slot) (similar to [React children](https://reactjs.org/docs/composition-vs-inheritance.html)).
+There is nothing wrong with that approach, but in my opinion it goes against one of Svelte's core purpose: writing less code.

-Having to wrap every to-be-transitioned component adds 2 extra lines of code each time, making your files unnecessary bloated for such a simple add-on.
+Having to wrap every to-be-transitioned component adds 2 extra lines of code each time, making your files unnecessarily bloated for such a simple add-on.

 I decided to use Svelte [actions](https://svelte.dev/docs#use_action) instead, which are essentially functions you attach to a DOM element and that allow you to get access to that element and to its lifecycle.
+They take up considerably less space and so far I haven't encounted any obstacles or performance drawbacks.